weclapp/sdk/docs/README.md

 ## Generated types and utilities

-The generator generates various utilities that can be used to integrate it in a generic way into your app:
+The generator generates various utilities that can be used to integrate it in a generic way into your app.

+### Exported constants

 | Constant                    | Description                                                                                                            |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------|